RetKinf/Book-shop/README.md

 **Introduction**

 This project was created to test my skills in developing the backend for a bookstore.
 I’ve always wanted to build something from scratch, and this project became a great opportunity to apply my knowledge and skills in practice, as well as improve the quality of my code.
-In the application, users are divided into two roles: Admin and User.
+In the application, users are divided into two roles: **Admin** and **User**.

-The Admin has the ability to create, delete, and update books and categories, as well as manage order statuses.
+The **Admin** has the ability to create, delete, and update books and categories, as well as manage order statuses.
 ![Admin.JPG](Admin.JPG)

-The User, on the other hand, can add books to the cart, change their quantity or remove them, and place orders after selecting products.
+The **User**, on the other hand, can add books to the cart, change their quantity or remove them, and place orders after selecting products.
 ![User.JPG](User.JPG)

 ---

 **Technologies and Tools**